-If you are looking to start taking a creatine supplement to support your strength gains, then you might be asking yourself when the best time to take this supplement is, and whether or not it should be taken on an empty stomach.
+If you want to start taking a creatine supplement to support your strength gains, then you might be asking yourself when is the best time to take it and whether or not it should be taken on an empty stomach.

-One thing is clear though, whether you take creatine on an empty stomach or not, the key to getting results is being consistent with taking it every day (and not skipping it).
+- Whether you take creatine on an empty stomach or not, the key to getting results is consistently taking it every day (and not skipping it).

 What The Science Says About Taking Creatine On An Empty Stomach

-- While not conclusive, the evidence slightly leans toward having a performance benefit when taking creatine with food.
+While inconclusive, the evidence slightly leans toward having a performance benefit when taking creatine with food.

-- Taking larger amounts of creatine at one time increases the risk of gastrointestinal upset.
-Therefore, if you are taking creatine on an empty stomach, particularly in large doses, it could exaggerate these symptoms.
+Taking larger amounts of creatine at one time increases the risk of gastrointestinal upset.
+Therefore, taking creatine on an empty stomach, particularly in large doses, as one might do during a loading phase could exaggerate these symptoms.

 Study#1: A creatine-protein-carbohydrate supplement enhances responses to resistance training

 In this study, it was shown that taking creatine alongside a meal that contains a balance of protein and carbohydrates produced greater improvements in 1RM (rep max) strength and hypertrophy, compared to those who took the creatine supplement on its own.